kevinrenskers/mixedcase.nl/content/articles/2015-06-14-research-front-end-part-3.md

 So, now I've introduced Gulp to the mix.
 Watching JS and Less, using Browserify and Watchify, starting a web server that reloads the browser on changes, building production bundles with unique hashed names..
 I got it all working!
 But instead of a 144 line Webpack config file and 22 packages (including Angular, ESLint, Bootstrap etc) I now have a [141 line gulpfile](https://github.com/kevinrenskers/js-skeleton/blob/angularjs-browserify/gulpfile.js) and 36 packages.
 And I'm still not requiring CSS from my JavaScript code.

-And is this gulpfile easier to understand for my team then the Webpack config?
+And is this gulpfile easier to understand for my team than the Webpack config?
 I seriously doubt it.
 We're depending on more packages, so that means more chance of things to go wrong in the future as well.

 ## Conclusions
 As far as Angular 1.x is concerned I already knew that it wasn't a contender in my "find my next library or framework" search.
 I still like it a lot, but I think switching to Angular 2 or something completely different simply makes a lot more sense.